IoT in the HVAC IndustryPosted on February 10, 2020

 CO2 will not pose too much of a problem in well-ventilated work environments; it will, however, cause trouble in an unventilated environment, where it can quickly rise to lethal levels.

-Here at Omni, we offer a wide range of CO2 sensors and transmitters that can help you clamp down on rising CO2 levels.
+Here at Omni, we offer a wide range of IoT-based CO2 sensors and transmitters that can help you clamp down on rising CO2 levels.
 When it comes to monitoring CO2 levels, one of our most well-suited product is the Aranet CO2 sensor.
 The wireless, battery-powered sensor has a built-in, infrared CO2 sensor that measures CO2 with exceptionally high precision.

-IoT in the battle against air pollution:
+IoT in the battle against air pollution

 IoT can also help you with the battle against polluted indoor air.
 A new study by Clean Air Day, the UK’s largest air pollution campaign, revealed that ‘ultrafine particle pollution is on average 3.5 times higher inside the home than outside – and in one case peaked at 560 times higher than outdoors.’

-Once upon a time, you would have had to rely on an air purifier that provided you with little intelligence regarding its effectiveness; the Internet of Things has changed the game, and we have taken note of that change.
+The Internet of Things has changed the game, and we have taken note of that change.

 What does IoT mean for the HVAC Industry?